yoniaflalo/knapsack_pruning/README.md

 `--taylor_var`.
 It uses the Taylor scheme of [Molchanov et.al](https://arxiv.org/abs/1611.06440).
 It is not recommended to use this option since this led to lower accuracy.

-Now we distinguish two cases:
-#### Working locally
-In the case you work without OSS, you just need to indicate where the dataset and initial checkpoint are located.
-The dataset path is the first parameter you provide.
 * `--initial-checkpoint` represents the local path of the unpruned checkpoint.
 * `--output` is the path for output folder

-#### Working with OSS
-In this case, the following parameters are relevant:
-* `oss_access_key_id` and `oss_access_key_secret` are the id and password of the OSS endpoint you use
-* `oss_cache` indicates that you use the OSS cache to download the data
-* `oss_dataset_endpoint` represents the endpoint to use for the dataset, by default, it is `oss-cn-shanghai.aliyuncs.com`
-* `oss_checkpoint_endpoint`: same as above, for the checkpoint
-* `download_output_path` is the path of the folder where to download the dataset and checkpoint
-* `untar_output_path` is the path of the folder where you want to untar the dataset folder.
-For huge datasets like Imagenet we do not want to copy the files one by one because it would be very slow, so we copy a huge tar file and uncompress it locally
-* `ckpt_output_path`: same as above for the checkpoint.

 ## Loading a pruned model
 Suppose that you have trained and pruned a model, and would like to fine-tune it or load it in another repository.